vsagrista/readable/README.md

 # Readable App

 Welcome to Readable!
 This is an application with the goal of learning the core concepts of Redux.
-It's build using the create-react-app toolset.
+It's built using the create-react-app toolset.
 <br>
 You can create posts, comments, like them, delete them, sort them by vote, date and so on.
 Think of a "mini-reddit".